Quick jump to...

 But live comedy has always been Lavell Crawford’s constant friend.
 His most recent and noteworthy appearances are his Comedy Central Presents/ Showtime special, where he made waves for his comments on Donald Trump as well as appearances on Chelsea Lately, and his headlining gig on All Star Comedy Jam: Live from South Beach.

 Get More Lavell Crawford

 Want more of Lavell Crawford?
 You’re in luck – his full stand-up comedy special is available to watch on NextUp – a digital comedy club where you can stream instantly over 120 comedy specials from some of the exciting names in comedy.
-Oh, and there’s a 7 day free trial.
+Start watching free, no credit card needed.